Silent Hill: Silent Hill: Book of Memories (2012)

-P.T.
-(2014)
+P.T. and Silent Hills (2014) (cancelled)

 During Sony Computer Entertainment's presentation at Gamescom 2014, an interactive teaser titled P.T. (initialism for "playable teaser") was released on the PlayStation Store for PlayStation 4.
 The teaser revealed a new Silent Hill game entitled Silent Hills, being developed by Kojima Productions using the Fox Engine, in collaboration with Hideo Kojima and film director Guillermo del Toro, featuring actor Norman Reedus.
 On September 1, Sony revealed during its pre-TGS press conference that P.T. had been downloaded over a million times and viewed over 30 million times across platforms.
+During the 2015 San Francisco Film Festival on April 26, del Toro revealed that he would no longer be involved in the project with Kojima, presumably due to Kojima leaving Konami.
+Konami later released a statement confirming Reedus's departure but clarified that the series would continue to be developed, with no mention of the current status of Silent Hills.
+Days later, Konami confirmed that Silent Hills was canceled but was open to future collaborations with Reedus and del Toro.
 P.T. was pulled from the PlayStation Store and is no longer available for download.
 Numerous remakes of P.T. have emerged due to the game's extremely limited availability; it remains unavailable on the PlayStation Store and has since been blocked from running on the PlayStation 5.

+The cancellation of the game was met with significant backlash from fans, who later started a petition on Change.org asking for Konami to continue the project.
+The petition has received 194,502 signatures.

 Silent Hill: The Short Message (2024)

-Following messages from her friend Maya, Anita finds herself at a crumbling apartment block, infamous for rumors of suicides.
+Following messages from her deceased friend Maya, Anita finds herself at a crumbling and abandoned apartment block in the economically depressed German town of Kettenstadt, infamous for rumors of suicides.
 Drawn inside, Anita soon finds her sense of reality shattered as she encounters bizarre, otherworldly spaces haunted by a twisted monster.
-Maya's message was clear—"can't leave til you find it"—but what is it that Anita is really looking for?

 Silent Hill f (2025)

-A spin-off game, entitled Silent Hill f, was announced in October 2022.
-The story was written by Ryukishi07, who also wrote the When They Cry visual novel series.
-It was developed by NeoBards Entertainment for Microsoft Windows, PlayStation 5 and Xbox Series X/S, with creative contributions from character designer "kera" and producer Motoi Okamoto.
-The game is set in the rural Japanese town of Ebisugaoka during the 1960s and follows high school student Shimizu Hinako.
+A spin-off entitled Silent Hill f was announced in October 2022.
+The story was written by Ryukishi07.
+It was developed by Hong Kong-based company NeoBards Entertainment for Microsoft Windows, PlayStation 5, and Xbox Series X/S, with creative contributions from character designer kera and producer Motoi Okamoto.
+The game is set in the fictional rural Japanese town of Ebisugaoka during the 1960s and follows high school student Shimizu Hinako.

-Silent Hill: Townfall (TBA)
+Silent Hill: Townfall (2026)

 A new game, Silent Hill: Townfall, was announced in October 2022 with a reveal trailer.
-It will be developed by Screen Burn Interactive and published by Annapurna Interactive.
+It was developed by British developer Screen Burn Interactive and co-published by Japanese company Konami Digital Entertainment and US company Annapurna Interactive.
+A new trailer was released on February 12, 2026.
+The game set in 1996 in the fictional Scottish town of St. Amelia, it follows Simon Ordell after he wakes up in a place he seemingly has no connection to.